HybridELEC/hepacker/README.md

 # HybridELEC packer
-A tool to create HybridELEC Android + CE + EE 3in1 burning image.
+A tool to create HybridELEC Android + CE + EE 3in1 burning image, Android + CE 2in1 burning image, and Android + EE 2in1 burning image.

 ## Dependencies
 The platform on which this tool is developed and tested is Arch Linux.